Weight loss2 min read

 Forget extreme versions where water replaces meals — losing weight by not eating is an eating problem, not a hydration win, and it backfires.
 The sensible protocol is boring and effective:

-• Replace sugary drinks with water or sparkling water — this is usually the single biggest calorie change.
+• Replace sugary drinks with water or sparkling water — coffee can stay; the problem is syrup, not caffeine.

 • When a craving hits between meals, drink first, wait ten minutes, then decide.